akour/ExDataAnalysisProject1/README.md

 #Exploratory Data Analysis Project 1

-This is my repository for the first project for Coursera Course "Exploratory Data Analysis".
+This is my repository for the first project of Coursera Course "Exploratory Data Analysis".

 To run this script, you have to do the following : -